ajiwo/ratelimit/README.md

   - Config: `gcra.Config{Rate: float64, Burst: int}`

 Notes:
 - Only Fixed Window supports multiple named quotas simultaneously.
+See [additional multi-quota documentation](strategies/fixedwindow/MULTI_QUOTA.md).
 - When setting a secondary strategy via `WithSecondaryStrategy`, it must advertise `CapSecondary`.
 - If a secondary strategy is specified, the primary strategy must not itself be a `CapSecondary`-only secondary in this composite context; the library validates incompatible combinations.